libellux/Libellux-Up-and-Running/docs/ossec/README.md

 server@ubuntu:~$ sudo PCRE2_SYSTEM=yes ./install.sh
 ```

 In this setup we will not use e-mail notifications as we will be using Slack as our notification channel.
-We wont be adding IP addresses to our allow list now but in a later segment.
+We won't be adding IP addresses to our allow list now but in a later segment.

 ```console{2,4,9}
 [sudo] password for user: (en/br/cn/de/el/es/fr/hu/it/jp/nl/pl/ru/sr/tr) [en]: ENTER